-In above respect, ICAO Annex-3 provides the Standards pertaining to the meteorological service for international air navigation which are required to be adopted by the contracting states.
+In above respect, ICAO Annex-3 provides the Standards pertaining to the meteorological service for international air navigation which are required to be adopted by the Civil Aviation Authority of Nepal.

-This Civil Aviation Requirement for Meteorological Service for International Air Navigation, First Edition 2017, "CAR-3" has been enacted by Civil Aviation Authority of Nepal, pursuant to Clause -5 Sub-Clause "Pha" and Clause- 35 of Civil Aviation Authority of Nepal Act, 2053 (1996) and Rule-82, Schedule-3 of Civil Aviation Regulation, 2058 (2002), in accordance with the Standard and Recommended Practices of CAR -3 "Meteorological Service for International Air Navigation" to the Convention of International Civil Aviation for safety, regularity and efficiency of Civil Aviation in Nepal.
+This Civil Aviation Requirement for Meteorological Service for International Air Navigation, First Edition 2017, "CAR-3" has been enacted by Civil Aviation Authority of Nepal, pursuant to Clause -5 Sub-Clause "Pha" and Clause- 35 of Civil Aviation Authority of Nepal Act, 2053 (1996) and Rule-82, Schedule-3 of Civil Aviation Regulation, 2058 (2002), in accordance with the Standard and Recommended Practices of Annex-3 "Meteorological Service for International Air Navigation" to the Convention of International Civil Aviation for safety, regularity and efficiency of Civil Aviation in Nepal and incorporates latest amendments to ICAO Annex-3 and concerning directives time to time issued by CAAN.
+Any difference the ICAO SARPS will be notified through filing differences in AIP Nepal.